-Participation in the required clinical education experiences involves a great deal of time outside of the classroom.
-Due to the nature/rigor of clinical education, participation in NCAA Athletics and Division I Club Sports is prohibited.
+Participation in the required clinical education involves a great deal of time outside of the classroom.
+Due to the nature/rigor of clinical education, participation in NCAA Athletics and Division I Club Sports is determined on a case by case basis.
 Division II Club Sports participation is strongly discouraged due to the time commitment of the educational and clinical learning environments.
 Students in the ATP must understand their educational and clinical requirements takes priority over their extracurricular activities.
+All students getting scholarship for sports must get their schedule exceptions approved by the Program Director.
+Second year students will be required to do clinical immersion clinical education, therefore they most likely cannot be on sport's team.